|UPDATED: September 6, 2018 CONTACT SHIPPING VIEW CART|

-I should stress that VDO and Yazaki clusters are not interchangeable.
+I should stress that VDO and Yazaki speedometer or clusters are not interchangeable.

-Over the years the design of the VDO speedo had progressed from cable driven metal cased to the more ‘plastic’ framed versions of the mid-1980/90’s as fitted across some 200/700 and 900 Series (as well as other models and car makers).
+Over the years the design of the VDO speedo had progressed from a cable driven metal cased unit to the more ‘plastic’ framed versions of the mid-1980/90s, as fitted across some 200/700 and 900 Series (as well as other models and car makers).
 The basic design of the speedo remained little changed except for the gradual introduction of more electronics.
-In consequence similar faults arose across model ranges fitted with VDO clusters.
+In consequence, similar faults arose across model ranges fitted with VDO instrument clusters.

-In the case of the VDO odometer one (of two) of its primary faults after time is the failure of teeth on a very small (about 10.5 mm diameter) plastic gear wheel linked to a small stepping motor in the train that finally drives the odometer cogs around.
-One or two teeth fail and consequently the odometer ceases to turn.
+In the case of the VDO odometer one of its primary faults (there are two commonly known) after time is the failure of teeth on a very small plastic gear attached to a small stepper motor in the speedo that drives the odometer cogs forward.
+One or two teeth will fail and consequently the odometer ceases to turn.
 What is it they say … “something is only as strong as its weakest link”, and this little insignificant gear wheel is just that.

-The warning light sequence is different between models versions, but the VDO cluster appears to be the same with the same multi-plug connectors etc on the back of the cluster.
-Volvo used different wiring looms with multi-plug connectors wired to suit model versions so there is no problem as long as you have the right warning light sequence set up on the two plastic tell-tale inserts across the bottom of the cluster.
-Having changed the strips over it really was a matter of ‘plug and play’ and everything worked well.
+The warning light sequence is different between models versions, but the VDO cluster appears to be the same with the same multi-plug connectors, etc. on the back of the cluster.
+Volvo used different wiring looms with multi-plug connectors wired to suit different model versions, but there is no usually problem as long as you have the right warning light sequence set up on the two plastic tell-tale inserts across the bottom of the cluster.
+Changing those strips was a matter of "plug and play" and everything worked well.

 Several American firms offer replacement gears.
-After reviewing them I sent an email, together with some photos, to Dave Barton who replied more or less by return.
+After reviewing them I sent an email, together with some photos, to Dave Barton who replied by return.